aibyhana/aibyhana.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I hold an MSc in Data Science with a focus on Machine Learning and AI, along with a BSc in Business Informatics.
-My experience spans industry and research—from developing forecasting models at BMW Group to implementing ethical AI frameworks as a NeurIPS reviewer.
+My experience spans industry and research, from developing data science models at BMW Group to implementing ethical AI frameworks as a NeurIPS reviewer.

 I specialize in applied ML solutions for real-world challenges, with a keen interest in `trustworthy AI` and `multimodal systems`.
 Whether optimizing supply chains or bridging the gap between data and decisions, I’m driven by impactful, scalable results.